kampersanda/xcdat/README.md

 ## Features

+- **Fast and memory-efficient:** Xcdat employs the double-array structure, known as the fastest trie data structure, and.
 - **Compressed data structure**: Xcdat practically compresses double-array elements for representing node pointers by using the XCDA methods.
 While the original double array uses 8 bytes (or 16 bytes) per node, it uses about 3–4 bytes (but, depending on datasets).
 In addition, the dictionary is implemented using a minimal-prefix trie (Yata et al., 2007) that is effective for long strings in time and space.
 - **Two compression approaches**: There are two approaches of compressing elements: using byte-oriented DACs (Brisaboa et al., 2013) and using pointer-based ones (Kanda et al., 2017).
 For characterless strings such as natural language keywords, the former will be slightly smaller and the latter will be slightly faster.
 For long strings such as URLs, the latter will outperform the former.
 Xcdat implements the two versions by using a static polymorphism with C++ template to avoid an overhead of virtual functions.
 - **64-bit Version**: Although Xcdat represents node addresses using 32-bit integers in default configuration, we can allow for 64-bit integers by defining `XCDAT_X64`; therefore, the dictionary can be constructed from a very large dataset.
 The construction space becomes large, but the output dictionary size is nearly equal.